Monarchy of Papua New Guinea: Royal visits

+Charles visited again in 1984 to open the new parliament building in Port Moresby.
 Prince Andrew, Duke of York visited in 1991 to open the 9th South Pacific Games.
 Anne, Princess Royal visited in 2005 for the 30th anniversary of independence celebrations.
 Among other places, the Princess visited the Bomana War Cemetery, Anglicare Stop Aids centre at Waigani, Cheshire Homes at Hohola, and the Violence Against Women Centre.

-The Prince of Wales visited in 2012 on a tour on the occasion of the Queen's Diamond Jubilee.
+The Prince of Wales and Duchess of Cornwall visited in 2012 on a tour on the occasion of the Queen's Diamond Jubilee.
 During their time in the country, the Prince and the Duchess met church, charity, and community volunteers, cultural groups, and members of the Papua New Guinea Defence Force in and near Port Moresby.
 Prince Andrew, Duke of York, visited in 2015 to open the 15th Pacific Games on the Queen's behalf, and visited Port Moresby (Bomana) War Cemetery.

 The Princess Royal visited the country in April 2022 to mark the Queen's Platinum Jubilee.
 The Princess and her husband Vice Admiral Sir Timothy Laurence carried out various engagements, including visits to a Catholic boarding school, St John Ambulance PNG, the Bomana War Cemetery, Papua New Guinea National Museum and Art Gallery, Port Moresby General Hospital, Vabukori, and Hanuabada.

-Public opinion

-Among Papua New Guineans, the King and the Royal Family are extremely popular, and there is very little republican sentiment in the country.
-Governor-General Sir Bob Dadae said that Papua New Guineans are "graciously honoured and proud" to have a monarch as their head of state.

-During her visit in 2022 to mark the late Queen Elizabeth II's Platinum Jubilee, the Princess Royal thanked Papua New Guineans for "your loyalty and your respect for Her Majesty that you have shown throughout her reign".
+In September 2025, Prince Edward, Duke of Edinburgh represented his brother, King Charles III, at celebrations marking the 50th anniversary of independence.
+The Duke attended a dawn flag-raising ceremony, visited the new National Court Complex and met communities in Port Moresby.